raysan5/challenges/02_challenge_dungeon2d/README.md

 This game is developed using [rlgl](), a [raylib](http://www.raylib.com/) auxiliar module intended to simplify low level GPU access and teach basic principles of graphics programming like vertex buffers usage, textures binding, shaders usage...

-Before starting with this challenge, it's recommended to have completed the previous challenge:
+Before starting with this challenge, it's recommended to complete the previous challenge:
  - [Challenge 01: Blocks game](../01_challenge_blocks) - A blocks game where player has to break a wall of blocks controlling a ball with a paddle.

-It's assumed that all concepts explained in that challenge are already learn by student.
+It's assumed that all concepts explained in that challenge have already been learnt by student.

 **Previous knowledge required:**
  - Videogame life cycle (Init -> Update -> Draw -> DeInit)